Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Conclusions

 \section{Conclusions}

-The paper proposes an algorithm, that uncovers treatment effect heterogeneity in classical regression discontinuity (RD) designs.
-Heterogeneity is identified through the values of pre-treatment covariates and it is the task of the algorithm to find the relevant groups.
-The introduced honest ``\textit{regression discontinuity tree}'' algorithm ensures a fairly flexible functional form for the conditional treatment effect (CATE) with valid inference while handling many potential pre-treatment covariates and their interactions.
+The paper proposes an algorithm that uncovers treatment effect heterogeneity in classical regression discontinuity (RD) designs.
+Heterogeneity is identified through the values of pre-treatment covariates, and the algorithm's task is to find the relevant groups.
+The introduced honest ``\textit{regression discontinuity tree}'' algorithm ensures a flexible functional form for the conditional treatment effect (CATE) with valid inference while handling many potential pre-treatment covariates and their interactions.

-The properties of the CATE function for sharp regression design are analyzed and the paper shows how the algorithm works.
-An estimable EMSE criterion is derived, which uses the specifics of RD setup, such as the distinct estimation of polynomial functions below and above the cutoff value.
+The identification and properties of the CATE function for sharp regression design are analyzed, and the paper shows how the algorithm works.
+An estimable EMSE criterion is derived, which uses the specifics of the nonparametric RD setup, such as the bandwidth selection and bias-variance trade-off.
 Furthermore, the algorithm utilizes the honest approach to get a valid inference for the parameter of interest.
+We derive the fuzzy RD setup and discuss random forest extensions.

 Monte Carlo simulation results show that the proposed algorithm and criterion work well and discover the true tree in more than 95\% of the cases.
-The estimated conditional treatment effects are unbiased and the standard errors provide proper estimates for 95\% confident interval coverage.
+The estimated conditional treatment effects are unbiased, and the standard errors provide proper estimates for 95\% confidence interval coverage when there is a large enough sample.

 Finally, the paper shows how one can utilize the algorithm in practice.
-I use \cite{popeleches2013} data on the Romanian school system and uncover heterogeneous treatment effects on the impact of going to a better school.
-The algorithm shows a more detailed picture when revisiting the heterogeneity analysis done by \cite{popeleches2013}.
-The results suggest, i) in the most competitive schools without an outside option, students are less likely to take the Baccalaureate exam when going to a better school, indicating a negative peer effect. ii) there is no positive peer quality effect for students who scored in the lowest 35\% with internet access.
-The discovery of these groups encourages further investigations and this future research may help to understand better the allocation mechanism of the Romanian school system.
+We use \cite{popeleches2013} data on the Romanian school system and uncover heterogeneous treatment effects on the impact of going to a better school.
+When revisiting the heterogeneity analysis done by \cite{popeleches2013}, the algorithm shows a more detailed picture.